lukeslp/cleanupx/README.md

 ## 🏗️ Architecture

 ### Modular Design
-CleanupX is built with a clean, modular architecture:
+cleanupx is built with a clean, modular architecture:

 - **`cleanupx_core/`**: Core functionality with stable APIs
 - **`storage/`**: Non-essential functionality for experimentation